-Ernst & Young LLP served as the Company's auditors continuously since 1957.
+Ernst & Young LLP has served as the Company's auditors continuously since 1957 and the Board has selected this firm to serve as independent auditors for the current year.
 A representative of Ernst & Young LLP will be present at the stockholders' meeting and be available for appropriate questions, and may make a statement if he desires to do so.